Drain Lining Repairs

 What can be repaired with no-dig technology?

-Anything from small breaks, cracks, fractures, displaced jointed pipework, pitch fibre, root intrusion, partial collapses, water leaking to ground and corrosion or decay of cast iron pipework.
+Anything from small breaks, cracks, fractures, displaced jointed pipework, deformed pitch fibre pipe, root intrusion, partial collapses, water leaking to ground and corroded or decaying cast iron pipework.

 How does it work?